 Building a Sustainable Practice for Long-Term Results

-Consistency trumps intensity when it comes to postural transformation.
+Consistency beats intensity when it comes to postural transformation.
 A brief 15-20 minute daily practice of pilates exercises for posture will create more lasting change than sporadic hour-long sessions.
+I learned this after trying to cram longer sessions into my schedule and burning out after three weeks.

 Start with 2-3 exercises performed with precision and gradually add movements as your strength and awareness develop.
-Focus on quality over quantity—it’s better to perform five perfect movements than twenty sloppy ones.
+Focus on quality over quantity.
+It’s better to perform five perfect movements than twenty sloppy ones.
+I started with just the Half Roll Back and Swan Prep for two weeks before adding other exercises.

 Remember that postural change is a process, not a destination.
 Your body has spent years developing compensatory patterns, so be patient as you retrain these deeply ingrained habits.
 Small, consistent improvements compound into significant transformations over time.